schuam/latex_document_version_from_git/README.md

     \maketitle

-is called at the beginning of the actual document, the output of git describe is added as a line on the titlepage.
+is called within the main tex file, the output of git describe is added as a line on the titlepage.

-To automate the process, I wrote a Makefile that whenever I call make, it invokes the git describe command and pdflatex afterwards.
+To automate the process, I wrote a Makefile that whenever I call 'make', it invokes the git describe command and pdflatex afterwards.
 In addition it does some extra work like cleaning up and add a timestamp the the output file name.
 Check it out if you like.